Comply with New Zealand legislation and food standards

 When exporting products made by others

-If you are exporting dairy products made by someone else, you don't need an RMP, but you have to make sure the products supplied to you have been manufactured and stored under an RMP, and transported under either an RMP or an RCS.
+You don't need an RMP if you are exporting products made by someone else that you will not handle.
+You do need to make sure they are manufactured and stored under an RMP, and transported under either an RMP or an RCS.

 Exporting only to Australia?

-Dairy products for Australia can be manufactured under a food control plan or RMP.
-Exporters also need to meet the Overseas Market Access Requirements (OMARs) for Australia.
+Dairy products for Australia can be manufactured under a food control plan or an RMP.

 Complete documents to ensure product traceability